What Is Milling Machine?

 #14.
 Cam Milling

 It is a machining process used to make cams.
-Cams are used to open and close valves in internal combustions engines.
+Cams are used to open and close valves in internal combustion engines.

 #15.
 Thread Milling